 always be listening global initiative ~

-Global initiative and a US-based nonprofit of Dr. Ruebsamen and Dr. Livingston serving children in ten countries at border regions of significant geopolitical instability and high danger.
+Global initiative and a US-based nonprofit of Dr. Ruebsamen and Dr. Livingston serving children in twelve countries at border regions of significant geopolitical instability and high danger.

-We aim to uniquely address the needs of war/armed conflict children fleeing to neighboring, receiving countries by assessing their lived war experiences and ways of coping, and their lingering PTSD experience, then accurately assign them to fitting intervention/treatment groups.
+We aim to uniquely address the needs of war/armed conflict children fleeing to neighboring, receiving countries by assessing their lived war experiences and ways of coping, and their lingering PTSD experiences, in order to accurately assign them to fitting intervention/treatment groups.